 Being that 2020 was the year of staying at home, it seemed like the perfect time to invest in something like this.
 Clearly, I wasn’t the only one who felt that way.
-The project was backed by 62,000 people; I paid $50USD for three puzzles.
+The project was backed by 62,000 people.
 In total, over $3.4 million was raised to fund the creation of these puzzles!
 I am not a puzzler.
 In fact, I’ve never sat down to do a full puzzle, much less a 1,000-piece one.
 But everything about this project, from the name of the company, and the thoughtful details that indicated that this was not your average puzzle, intrigued me.

 Most intriguing of all, however, is the “magical surprise” ending included in each puzzle.
 As you can imagine, there were a lot of questions via Kickstarter on what this ending is.
 I was amused by the cheeky answer The Magic Puzzle Company gave in response to some of the “wild theories” they were receiving.

 It’s basically an optical illusion and a neat surprise at the end.
 If you think the puzzle is going to fold itself into a robot and walk about the room you are setting yourself up for disappointment.
 Please remember it costs $20 and is made of recycled cardboard.

 They also clarified that the ending doesn’t involve electronics or technology, and it not one of those ‘3D magic eye’ illusions either.

 The Mystic Maze puzzle explained: what’s the surprise ending?
 [Spoiler Alert]